+I scoured pictures of birthday cakes on this site for inspiration and came up with this cake.
 I love making plate cakes as they are easy to do.
 This cake was made for my daughter-in-law who loves spaghetti Bolognese.
 All you need is a round cake for the base, fondant icing to cover (glazed icing rice krispies) for sauce and white chocolate shavings for the cheese looking topping.

 I looked at many pictures of birthday cakes until I came up with this spaghetti cake.
 Noodles were made with tinted buttercream icing using tip #5.
 Meatballs were left over cake scraps made into balls by using coffee creamer to make them a tad moist so they would stick together.
 Sauce was made using strawberry preserves mixed with buttercream icing and tinted with a tad of brown (I used a real jar of sauce as my inspiration for color).
 I shaved white chocolate for grated cheese.

 I saw this spaghetti cake in a magazine while looking at pictures of birthday cakes.
 It came out great.
 I have been making it ever since with my own tweaks.
 I used a cake mix, two 9″ round pans, then cut off the ends and made an oval and put it on an oval tray.

 I used the white confetti cake for fun.
 The meatballs are chocolate home made truffles, the sauce is strawberry preserves, the icing is piped through a pastry bag and is white buttercream homemade frosting.
 The parmesan is grated white chocolate morsels.
 It is always a hit and tastes delicious too!

 My niece is a spaghetti-aholic.
 For her 10th birthday she decided that she would have all of her favorite things at the party.
 I found pictures of birthday cakes on this website and amongst others a spaghetti cake, though changed it up a bit.